ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 - [Ascending ARIA Frame IDs](https://d3g9emy65n853h.cloudfront.net/ARIA_S1_GUNW/ascending.geojson "ARIA-S1-GUNW Ascending Frame IDs GeoJSON" ){target=_blank}
 - [Descending ARIA Frame IDs](https://d3g9emy65n853h.cloudfront.net/ARIA_S1_GUNW/descending.geojson "ARIA-S1-GUNW Descending Frame IDs GeoJSON" ){target=_blank}

-### Search for Sentinel-1 SLCs for an ARIA Frame ID
+### Search for Sentinel-1 SLC Acquisition Dates for an ARIA Frame ID

 The ARIA processing code takes a list of reference and secondary Sentinel-1 IW SLC granules as input, but it can be tricky to find all of the necessary granules for a given ARIA Frame ID.
 To ensure that there is